-We have a choice: we can live under the old covenant (the still popular way as it has been for millennia), or under the new.
+We have a choice: we can live under the old covenant (the still popular way as it has been for thousands of years), or under the new covenant.
 And if we choose to live under the new covenant, all will go well with us; right?